viniciusyoshioka/react-native-selection-mode/README.md

 - `length`

     ```ts
-    function length(): number
+    length: number
     ```

-    Returns: The number of selected items.
+    The number of selected items.

 - `isSelected`